HMS Calliope NZ Wars memorial

 HMS Calliope, with 26 guns and 220 men under Captain Edward Stanley, left Plymouth, England on 18 August 1845.
 After sailing via Madeira and the Cape of Good Hope, the vessel arrived at Hobart in early December.
 On 18 December, Calliope departed for New Zealand to relieve HMS North Star.
 According to reports, ‘it depended on further orders whether she remained there or proceeded to the East Indies’.

 Roberts is thought to have died during the main engagement at Battle Hill.
-About 400 imperial, colonial and kūpapa (Māori fighting alongside the government) soldiers failed to dislodge several hundred Ngāti Toa led by Te Rangihaeata from their defensive positions.
+About 400 imperial, colonial and kūpapa (Māori fighting alongside the government) forces failed to dislodge several hundred Ngāti Toa led by Te Rangihaeata from their defensive positions.
 Today the site is in Battle Hill Farm Forest Park on Paekākāriki Hill Road, north of Pāuatahanui.

 Roberts was buried near the battlefield with another British casualty, Private Thomas Tuite of the 99th Regiment.
 Their grave, covered with a concrete tombstone, is in a paddock at the foot of Battle Hill.
 The government erected a headstone over the grave in 1927.